-If you're trying to decide between GraphQL and REST for your next project, this guide will help you understand their key differences, advantages, and limitations so you can make an informed decision.
+If you're trying to decide between GraphQL and REST for your next project, this guide will help you understand their key differences, advantages, and limitations, so you can make an informed decision.

 , POST